AdobeDocs/platform-learn.en/help/tutorial-migrate-target-websdk/replace-library.md

 * Review your Target administration settings and make note of your IMS Organization ID
 * Replace the at.js library with the Platform Web SDK
 * Update the prehiding snippet for synchronous library implementations
-* Configure the Platform Web SDK on the page
+* Configure the Platform Web SDK

 >[!NOTE]
 >